Sousastep/sousastep/SousaFX/.docs/_sources/content/modding.rst.txt

 Modding
 =======

 Modding SousaFX is tough.
-Feature requests are encouraged, and can be submitted via `GitHub Issues <https://github.com/Sousastep/sousastep/issues>`_!
+Feature requests are encouraged, and can be submitted via `GitHub <https://github.com/Sousastep/sousastep/issues>`_.

 Here are some notes for peeking around SousaFX: